sarika-subram/serverless-datalake-on-aws/extras/01_monitoring_data_transfer_costs/README.md

     ```

-    You may need to execute `msck repair table s3_access_logs_db.dto_logs` to load new logs added to the bucket.

 7. View the schema of your external table and preview a sample of the data

 8. Execute the following query to group your s3 data transfers by region, User-Agents, destination and data transfer size over this month.